Top things to know

 2. Introduce yourself to the area close to the clitoris.

-Using whatever you like: your fingers, your partners finger’s or mouth/tongue, or another (clean) object like a sex toy.
+Use whatever you like: your fingers, your partner's fingers or mouth/tongue, or another (clean) object like a sex toy.
 You can also try using a shower head, vibrator, or even the friction of your underwear against something, like a pillow.
 Once you feel comfortable with the area around the clitoris and are ready, it’s time to directly stimulate the clitoris.